colonelpanichacks/oui-spy/README.md

 **ESP32-S3 based BLE detection system with integrated buzzer and power management.**

 This board has some seriously sick PCB art.
-Available on [Tindie](https://www.tindie.com) - Ready-to-use, no additional components required.
+Available on [Tindie](https://www.tindie.com) and [colonelpanic.tech](https://colonelpanic.tech) - Ready-to-use, no additional components required.

 ## Firmware Options